OmarMiniesy/Notes/Offensive Security/Windows Security/AS-REProasting.md

 ### General Notes

 This is an attack similar to the [[Kerberoasting]] attack that also targets the [[Kerberos]] [[Active Directory]] authentication protocol.
-- This attack targets [[Objects#Users|User]] accounts that have the property `Do not require Kerberos preauthentication` enabled to obtain their hashed passwords and crack them.
+- This attack targets [[Objects#Users|User]] accounts that have the property **`Do not require Kerberos preauthentication`** enabled in order to obtain data encrypted with the user's password-derived key and crack it offline.

-> Also works on accounts with *unconstrained delegation* enabled.
 ##### *Kerberos Preauthentication*

 Normally, a user account that has this property enabled forces the user to prove they know their password before the *KDC*, *Key Distribution Center*, can give them anything useful.